Attention Misses Visual Risk: Risk-Adaptive Steering for Multimodal Safety Alignment: Experiments

-\textbf{Inference speed.} For real-world deployment, it is essential that inference-time aligned MLLMs maintain efficient inference speed.
-To assess this, we measure relative throughput, defined as tokens per second relative to the original model, following \citep{svirschevski2024specexec, liu2024kangaroo, fedorov2024llama}.
-As shown in Fig.~\ref{fig:throughput}, RAS achieves the lowest ASR and the highest throughput on SPA-VL, while preserving MM-Vet utility with minimal slowdown.
-This efficiency stems from its lightweight design, which involves generating a short visual context for query reformulation and applying risk evaluation/activation steering to just three tokens.
-In contrast, ECSO and ETA repeatedly verify and regenerate responses, while CoCA adjusts logits at every decoding step, all of which introduce substantial computational overhead.
+For inference throughput, as shown in Fig.~\ref{fig:throughput} (middle, right), \method achieves the lowest ASR while preserving utility with marginal slowdown.
+This efficiency stems from its lightweight design: generating short visual contexts for query reformulation and applying risk evaluation and activation steering to a limited set of tokens (\ie, the first three response tokens).
+See Supplementary Sec.~10.2 for details on visual context generation costs and throughput on other models.

+In contrast, baselines introduce substantial latency.
+ECSO and ETA first generate a complete response, verify it using the model itself (or an external model), and refine it accordingly.
+However, revising the response after generating a complete one incurs substantial inference overhead.
+CoCA and AutoSteer incur per token overhead by modifying output logits at each decoding step.
+ASTRA achieves the highest inference throughput, as it only projects activations during decoding to suppress harmful-behavior vectors.
+However, it requires substantial pre-deployment overhead in both memory and computation to generate gradient-based adversarial inputs.